 III.
-COLLEGE REGULATIONS
+UNIVERSITY REGULATIONS

-Jurisdiction: Generally, College jurisdiction and adjudication shall be limited to reported conduct that occurs on College property and/or at College-related events/activities, or that adversely affects the College community and/or the pursuit of its objectives.
-The College will also adjudicate reported conduct that occurs off-campus if it results in charges of a misdemeanor or felony.
-The Director of Student Conduct (designee), in consultation with the Vice President of Enrollment and Student Success (designee), will determine when the College will take action for reported off-campus conduct that also violates College policy and/or federal, state and/or local laws, statutes, or ordinances outside of the above-mentioned parameters.
+Jurisdiction: Generally, University jurisdiction and adjudication shall be limited to reported conduct that occurs on University property and/or at University-related events/activities, or that adversely affects the University's community and/or the pursuit of its objectives.
+The University will also adjudicate reported conduct that occurs off-campus if it results in charges of a misdemeanor or felony.
+The Director of Student Conduct (designee), in consultation with the Vice President of Enrollment and Student Success (designee), will determine when the University will take action for reported off-campus conduct that also violates University policy and/or federal, state and/or local laws, statutes, or ordinances outside of the abovementioned parameters.